vasani-arpit/cordova-plugin-downloadmanager/README.md

 # cordova-plugin-downloadmanager
-A Cordova plugin to download file in system's default download manager with request Headers.
+A Cordova plugin to download file in android default download manager with request Headers.

 ## Supported Platforms